 (Pocket-lint) - We've had plenty of weird, wonderful and forward-thinking phone designs over the years.
-You might be forgiven for thinking that all smartphones are the same, but they certainly aren't.
+Some even make that slab of glass in your pocket look positively boring.

 - Best smartphones: The best phones available to buy today